 How to form an LLC in Washington

 Washington offers a business-friendly environment for LLC formation with clear requirements and efficient processing.
-You'll pay $200 to file your Certificate of Formation online ($180 by mail), which includes expedited processing automatically.
+You'll pay $200 to file your Certificate of Formation online ($180 by mail), with the $20 difference reflecting a mandatory online processing fee codified in WAC 434-112-075.
+Optional expedited processing is available for an additional $100 at checkout.

 The state requires three essentials under the Limited Liability Company Act (RCW 25.15): a proper business name, a registered agent with a Washington address, and a Certificate of Formation filed with the Secretary of State.
-The state eliminates common complications found elsewhere—no publication requirements, no franchise taxes on LLCs, and straightforward ongoing compliance.
+The state eliminates common complications found elsewhere, with no publication requirements, no separate income-based franchise tax on LLCs (though the B&O gross receipts tax applies, as covered below), and straightforward ongoing compliance.

 Washington LLC formation requirements